jlmessenger/affect/README.md

 * `.calls(expectedFn, expectedArg1, expectedArg2, ...)`
   Asserts that the affect method being tested calls the function `expectedFn` with the provided arguments.
   Arguments are compared with `assert.deepStrictEqual`.
+  If any arguments are dynamic functions, like `call(doX, x => x + 1)`, then in there is no way to directly assert them.
+In that case use: `.calls(doX, Function)` and it will only assert that the argument is a function.
   Must be followed be either `.callReturns()` or `.callThrows()`.
 * `.callReturns(data)`
   Defines the mock data to return/resolve for the call.